 Morningstar uses the credit rating information to calculate a weighted-average credit quality value for the portfolio.
 This value is based only upon those holdings which are considered to be classified as "fixed income", such a government, corporate, or securitized issues.
 Other types of holdings such as equities and many, though not all, types of derivatives are excluded.
-The weighted-average credit quality value is represented by a rating symbol which corresponds to the long-term rating symbol schemas employed by most CRAs.
+The weighted-average credit quality value is

+©2024 Morningstar, Inc., Morningstar Investment Profiles[TM] 312-696-6000.
+All rights reserved.
+The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed and (3) is not warranted to be accurate, complete or timely.
+Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of information.
+Past performance is no guarantee of future performance.
+Visit our investment website at www.morningstar.com represented by a rating symbol which corresponds to the long-term rating symbol schemas employed by most CRAs.
 Note that this value is not explicitly published but instead serves as an input in the Style Box calculation.
 This symbol is then used to map to a Style Box credit quality category of "low," "medium," or "high".
 Funds with a "low" credit quality category are those whose weighted-average credit quality is determined to be equivalent to the commonly used High Yield classification, meaning a rating below "BBB", portfolios assigned to the "high" credit category have either a "AAA" or "AA+" average credit quality value, while "medium" are those with an average rating of "AA-" inclusive to "BBB-".
 It is expected and intended that the majority of portfolios will be assigned a credit category of "medium".